alexwarx/scheduling-automatic-wordpress-backup/README.md

 1. Perform a backup of the Wordpress site files.
 2. Perform a backup of the database associated to the Wordpress site.
 3. Generate a compressed file with all the backups made.
+4. Create a cron job to run this backup on a daily basis.

 ## 🚛 How to deliver this project?